EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-new-site.md

-DocVer: 0.1
+DocVer: 1.0

+Prerequisites:
+* Access to cPanel (at arvixe) needed
+* The neat skype status v2/pro file

 ### Creating a new subdomain

-Prerequisites: Access to cPanel (at arvixe) needed

 1. Login in with cPanel